 If your doctor removes a polyp, the length of time before you will need another colonoscopy is dependent on the type of polyp and on the pathology results of that polyp.
-The physician’s nurse/medical assistant will let you know your pathology results and inform you of the repeat date.
+The physician’s a nurse/medical assistant will let you know your pathology results and inform you of the repeat date.

 - What can you eat after a colonoscopy?

-You should resume your regular diet after your colonoscopy procedure but try to stay away from foods that are high in gluten, sugar, fat or calories.
-Try to stay away from foods that are difficult to chew, are highly processed or heavy in dairy, meat or sugar.
+You should resume your regular diet after your colonoscopy procedure but try to stay away from foods that are high in gluten, sugar, fat, or calories.
+Try to stay away from foods that are difficult to chew, are highly processed, or heavy in dairy, meat, or sugar.